 The collective data in the unified customer database of a CDP is easily available to other marketing systems, typically through an API or database query.
 It can be used to power multiple marketing stacks to improve customer engagement across channels.
 A CDP can be used as the central integration point for all other systems.

 User interactions with different devices are captured by the CDP and a unified customer view is formulated to create a unique journey for each user.
 The unified database is used to identify the user’s preferred experience on each device by tracking their online behavioral patterns.
 Personalized messages and offers are sent to the preferred devices of each user based on their individual journeys.

-6. Call center integration
+6. Call Center Integration

 CDP can be used by marketers to tie their online and offline lead generation activities together.
 Data flow can be both ways to ensure that user engagement is optimized from both ends.
 Marketers can share real-time website revisits of a lead with a call center agent to contact the user immediately.

-7. Leverage AI for channel marketing
+7. Leverage AI for Channel Marketing

-A CDP can leverage Artificial Intelligence algorithms and can pull historical information about the user’s buying intent and calculate the next best offer on products based on a user’s interest.
-Financial marketers can create marketing campaigns based on such data and target users with the calculated price offer and products.
+A CDP can leverage Artificial Intelligence algorithms and can pull historical information about the user’s buying intent.
+It can then calculate the next best offer on products based on a user’s interest.
+Enterprise marketers can create marketing campaigns based on such data and target users with the calculated price offer and products.

 By Sharika Ahmed | Associate Product Marketing Manager at Lemnisk